Dr. Patricia Rigg

 Research Interests: Victorian Poetry and Fiction; British Aestheticism and Decadence; Feminist Criticism and Gender Studies; Robert Browning; Augusta Webster; A. Mary F. Robinson.

 Dr. Rigg teaches nineteenth-century fiction and poetry.
 In her research, she focuses on Victorian poetry in the context of gender studies and nineteenth-century culture.
-Publications include the books Robert Browning’s Romantic Irony in “The Ring and the Book” and Julia Augusta Webster: Victorian Aestheticism and the Woman Writer.
-She has published essays on Browning, Webster, A. Mary F. Robinson, as well as on other aspects of Victorian England.
-She is currently concluding work on a book manuscript on A. Mary F. Robinson and is in the early stages of a book length study of English Sonnet sequences and neurasthenia in the Anglo French climate of the Fin-de-Siècle.
+Publications include the books Robert Browning’s Romantic Irony in “The Ring and the Book” and Julia Augusta Webster: Victorian Aestheticism and the Woman Writer, and essays on Browning, Webster, A. Mary F. Robinson, as well as on other aspects of Victorian England.
+She has just completed a book on A. Mary F. Robinson, and, with the support of a SSHRC Insight Grant awarded 2018, she is working on a book length study of English Sonnet sequences in the Anglo French climate of the Fin-de-Siècle.